 Keep an eye out for last-minute deals

 If you feel an Ohio treehouse break coming on spontaneously, there's still a chance that a great deal is in the cards.
-Sometimes, owners will prefer to have someone staying in their home away from home, and they will drop the cost of a week or a weekend at the very last minute.
+Sometimes, owners will prefer to have someone else staying in their home away from home, and they will drop the cost of a week or a weekend at the very last minute.